 This line when they land after Marshmallow drops them off the cliff:

 Olaf: I can't feel my legs!
-I CAN'T FEEL MY LEGS! [panicking while wiggling Kristoff's boots] Kristoff: Those are my legs.
-[Kristoff bursts out of the big pile of snow beneath Olaf]
+I CAN'T FEEL MY LEGS!
+[He's actually wiggling Kristoff's boots] Kristoff: Those are my legs.
+[Kristoff bursts out of the big pile of snow beneath Olaf] Olaf: [sees his lower body runs by] Ooh, do me a favor and grab my butt.
+[Kristoff grabs Olaf's lower body and puts the rest of him on top] Ah, that feels better.

 When Kristoff sees Anna's hair turning white.